RonRaifer/BERT-Ghazali/README.md

 -   Dropout - removes units during training, reducing the capacity of the network.
 -   Epochs -  The number of complete passes through the training dataset.
 -   Activation function - Relu or Sigmoid.

+**Training status view**

+Keeps tracking of the training and classification process.
+Including partial accuracies over the training process and remaining times for each part of the classification.

+**Results view**
+composed of three main parts:

+1. Heat map - visual demonstratation of the classifications and matching-percentage for the classified books in the test set in each iteration.
+2. Cluster centroids - there are 2 clusters: Written by Al-Ghazali and Not written by Al-Ghazali. different parameters results different classification values.
+Cluster centroids is visual exhibit of those clusters.
+The further the centroids from each other means solid results.
+3. Final results - Table of 2 columns: Book name and Classification.

+**Save view:**
+Where the user can save the results and parameters of the current research for later review.

 Special Thanks:
 -----------